microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 <a href="url"><img src="TeachingTipPointerSample.jpg" height="600"></a>

-A teaching tip can be used without a tail when the information that it is presenting is not specific to a UI element.
+A teaching tip can be used without a pointer when the information that it is presenting is not specific to a UI element.

 <a href="url"><img src="TeachingTipSampleApp.jpg" height="600"></a>